SlimeVR/SlimeVR-Rust/skeletal_model/README.md

 A WIP implementation of a new full-body tracking skeletal model & solver, for use in Virtual Reality.

-Written in Rust, callable from Java and Typescript/Node.js.
+Written in Rust, callable from Typescript/Node.js and Java.

 > This is *not* the official skeletal model for SlimeVR, that model is